nilleiz/EpGo-Docker/README.md

 ---

-# Original with up to date information
+# Original README with up to date information

 ## Features